SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Related Works

 \section{Related Works}

-Ethereum~\cite{wood2014ethereum} and the cryptocurrencies it has spawned use Kademlia~\cite{maymounkov2002kademlia} for peer selection and overlay maintenance for message passing.
-Kademlia has O(log(n)) look up complexity, which cascades to communication for message passing and for voting in future PoS~\cite{buterin2017casper} implementations due to the requirement of a several round trips.
-The distance between peers is virtual distance and not basis actual network topology.
-Stakeholders, messages and distances are thus not connected and aligned in the most efficient possible manner.
-While one can start up a node with just one peer, doing so can lead to inefficiencies in setting up the peer table (which can be circumvented by having sufficient peers to start with).
-Kademlia and this approach for starting also opens up the possibility of suffering from table poisoning.
-Thus performance is affected due to inefficiencies in message passing, dissemination and voting, and also with scale (with at least O(log(n)) complexities) as the network grows.
-It is vulnerable to table poisoning attacks, overflow attacks and eclipse attacks~\cite{ethereumAttacksSurvey}\cite{eclipseEthereumFalseFriendsAttack}\cite{lowresourceEclipseEthereumAttack}.
-One should also investigate if it is possible to identify if a malicious node/ account is sending two different sets of messages to different nodes.
-Since Ethereum uses PoW and later PoS, Kademlia is used strictly for peer selection and message passing.
-We use Kelips, a more appropriate DHT, in Ripple for not just peer selection and message passing but also for systematizing the UNL (collective trust list) for consensus voting and improving UNL overlap.
-We thereby provide improvements in speed, security and last mile connectivity.
+{\flushleft \bf Bitcoin and DNS seeds:} Bitcoin clients rely on Domain Name Server (DNS) seeds instead of DHTs for the initial peer selection (fresh or after long disconnection).
+The seeds resolve to a list of IPs of running nodes.
+If this fails, they fallback to a hard-coded list of IPs pointing to stable nodes.
+The previous list is used for subsequent re-connections.

-Storj~\cite{storjWhitePaperV3} uses satellites, a collection of services for data discovery and maintenance.
-Discovery can be affected in the eventuality that the satellite is compromised or malicious.
-Our/ Kelips' implementation of introducers is only for discovery and does not affect decentralisation.
+{\flushleft \bf Ethereum and Kademlia:} Ethereum~\cite{wood2014ethereum} and its spawned cryptocurrencies use Kademlia~\cite{maymounkov2002kademlia} for peer selection and message passing.
+We notice some challenges. {\bf (1)} The inefficiency due to Kademlia's $O(log(n))$ look up complexity cascades to message passing and voting for future PoS~\cite{buterin2017casper} implementation.
+It is worsened by several round trips. {\bf (2)} The distance between peers is virtual and not per actual network topology.
+Thus systems and messages are not connected efficiently.
+Thus performance is affected due to inefficiencies in message passing, dissemination and voting, and with scale (with at least $O(log(n))$ complexities). {\bf (3)} Bootstrapping the peer table with one or a few peers is inefficient.
+It can be circumvented by starting with sufficient peers.
+Protocols to maintain the peer table too should be given adequate attention.
+These areas can be vulnerable to table poisoning, overflow attacks, and eclipse attacks~\cite{ethereumAttacksSurvey}\cite{eclipseEthereumFalseFriendsAttack}\cite{lowresourceEclipseEthereumAttack}. {\em Our proposal is different from the existing Kademlia solution.} Since Ethereum uses PoW and later PoS, Kademlia is used strictly for peer selection and message passing.
+We use Kelips, a more appropriate DHT, not just for peer selection and message passing but also for systematizing the UNL for consensus voting and improving UNL overlap.
+We provide improvements in speed, security and last mile connectivity.